sarwanpasha/curation-efficiency/README.md

-# Efficiency of Categorical Curation is Partially Identified
+# Curation Efficiency of Categorical Curation is Partially Identified

 Theory, methods, and analysis code for a belief-martingale treatment of efficiency in vintaged categorical gold standards, with an application to